-- 1. Check the Enable ONVIF checkbox to enable the function. - 2.
+- 1. Check Enable ONVIF to enable the function. - 2.
 Add ONVIF users.
 Up to 32 users are allowed.

 Set the user name and password, and confirm the password.
 You can set the user as media user, operator, and administrator.

 Note: ONVIF user account is different from the camera user account.
 You have set ONVIF user account independently.